NyanNekos/SAPCA2/README.md

 ```
 docker run --name phpmyadmin -d --network my-network -p [your port]:80 phpmyadmin/phpmyadmin
 ```

+This command runs a new Docker container based on the phpMyAdmin Docker image, with the name 'phpmyadmin'.
+The container is connected to the 'my-network' Docker network and maps a port of your choice to port 80 of the container.
+Replace [your port] with the port you want to use to access phpMyAdmin in your browser.

+command references where taken for the docker official documentation where the code was tweaked a little to the question given on the CA

 For more information on the mysql and phpmyadmin Docker images and their available option at the official documentation: